The Biggest Blockchain Trends to Follow in 2022 and Beyond

 Ethereum has been a major player in the crypto space since 2015.
 These days, Ethereum serves as the basis for an enormous number of blockchain projects, platforms, solutions, and tokens.
 It is also the second-largest cryptocurrency after Bitcoin.

-Recent trends in blockchain technology such as asset tokenization, STOs, and NFTs are particularly impacting Ethereum’s popularity, as its ERC-20 and ERC-721 standards are the most actively used protocols for creating tokens.
+Recent trends in blockchain technology such as asset tokenization and STOs are particularly impacting Ethereum’s popularity, as its ERC-20 and ERC-721 standards are the most actively used protocols for creating tokens.
 The former allows the issuance of fungible tokens such as voting tokens or digital currencies, while the latter enables non-fungible tokens.

 The introduction of digital IDs has been a hot topic for at least five years now.
 We recently watched blockchain-based digital identity pilots launched in countries like Switzerland, Estonia, and Japan.
 These days, the creation of eIDs has also become a necessity due to the COVID-19 pandemic, which has caused a massive shift to online services.